Classes & Programs

 Competitive team In addition to holding recreational practices, Stanford Archery fields a nationally-competitive team.
 Team members are students typically drawn from those who attend beginner practices.
 If you're interested in joining the team, read more about our Recruiting Program.

 Private Lessons The Stanford Archery Team offers private coaching lessons open to the general public and the Stanford community.
 Coaching sessions are led by the top, most experienced archers on Stanford's nationally competitive team.
-All ages and experience levels are welcome.
+Archers of all ages 9+ and experience levels are welcome.
 For more information, visit the private lessons page.

 Group/Corporate Event The Stanford Archery Program is now hosting archery events for groups of 10-15 people!
 These events are great for corporate team-building and student group bonding as well as birthday parties and family reunions.
 No archery experience is necessary.
 Sessions last two hours and are held on the range.
 For more information, visit the group/corporate events page.